open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 5: Fill the trial sequence with items

-%--
-video:
- source: youtube
- id: VidTutorialStep5
- videoid: eiGXe-t-C28?start=1504
- width: 640
- height: 360
- caption: |
-  Step 5 in the step-by-step video tutorial.
---%

-A trial in our experiment is fairly straightforward:
+A trial in our experiment looks as follows:

 1. __Fixation dot__ -- 750 ms, `sketchpad` item
 2. __Neutral gaze__ -- 750 ms, `sketchpad` item